Last update :

 4. Capital Gains, Inheritance, and Wealth

-Nauru does not levy taxes on capital gains, inheritance, or wealth.
-These exemptions make Nauru attractive for wealth preservation, estate planning, and long-term investment strategies.
+Naoero does not levy taxes on capital gains, inheritance, or wealth.
+These exemptions make Naoero attractive for wealth preservation, estate planning, and long-term investment strategies.
 This includes:

-In Nauru, individuals are considered tax residents if they live in the country for a specified period or engage in employment or business activities locally.
-Tax residents benefit from local exemptions and income thresholds, whereas non-residents are taxed only on Nauru-sourced income.
-All taxes are denominated in Australian Dollars (AUD) and paid directly to the Nauru Revenue Office, making the system straightforward and minimizing compliance costs.
+In Naoero, individuals are considered tax residents if they live in the country for a specified period or engage in employment or business activities locally.
+Tax residents benefit from local exemptions and income thresholds, whereas non-residents are taxed only on Naoero-sourced income.
+All taxes are denominated in Australian Dollars (AUD) and paid directly to the Naoero Revenue Office, making the system straightforward and minimizing compliance costs.